 Johns Hopkins will not permit employment-based retaliation against anyone who, in good faith, brings a complaint of workplace violence or who speaks as a witness in the investigation of a complaint of workplace violence.

 Think it is Someone Else’s Responsibility

-Safety is everyone’s responsibility.
+We allhave a role to play in preventing workplace violence.
 If you see a concerning behavior or attitude, report it.
 Maybe no one else saw it.
 Even if he or she did, you may be the only person who has the foresight to speak up!